 How this Code Works

-- The Car class is defined with three types of members: private, protected, and public.
+- The Car class has three different types of members.
+They are private, protected and public.

-- The model variable is private, meaning it cannot be accessed directly from outside the class.
+- The model variable is private so it cannot be accessed directly from outside of the class.

 - The only way to access or modify the model is through the public methods setModel() and getModel(), which provide controlled access.